Read this MX Select MX55 Adjustable Dumbbells review to find out if this is the best adjustable dumbbell set for you.

 More importantly, you need the stand to properly adjust the dumbbells.
 The trays on the top of the stand hold the unused plates upright, at the exact angle needed to for them to line up and interlock with each other and the dumbbell handle.

-The MX80 adjustable barbell set is commonly bought together with the MX55 adjustable dumbbell set.
+The MX80 adjustable barbell set, which is a short straight + EZ curl bar set that adjusts from 20 to 80 lbs in 5 lb increments, is commonly bought together with the MX55 adjustable dumbbell set.

 To be clear, the MX80 is not an add-on or accessory for the MX55.
 It’s a completely separate product.
 But it is a complementary product to the MX55, so I wanted to include it in this review for anyone interested.